DTJF/fbdoc/src/doc/Tables.md

 Options  {#SecTabOptions}
 =======

-The following table contains an overview of all fb-doc options.
+The following table contains an overview of all \Proj options.
 An option either starts by a minus character followed by a single character (short form) or by two minus characters followed by a word or pair of words (LONG form).
 Both forms have the same meaning.